Stand Up to Cancer (UK): 2016

 SU2C returned in October 2016.
 A telethon was confirmed in August 2016, airing on 21 October live on Channel 4.

-One part of the telethon featured Noel Gallagher performing "Half the World Away" as tribute to comedian and actress Caroline Aherne, who had passed away from cancer earlier that year.
+One part of the telethon featured Noel Gallagher performing "Half the World Away" as tribute to comedian and actress Caroline Aherne, who had died from cancer earlier that year.
 Boy George performed David Bowie's “Starman” – nine months after his idol's death from liver cancer – along with the National Health Service choir.